 On time and in school

 So, what might happen if you arrived at the party early with ample time to settle in, put your coat away and greet your friends?
 You have enough time to get a drink and find your seat before the meal even begins.
 How do you feel?
 Are you more settled?
 Are you feeling more at peace or even excited about the upcoming events for the evening?

 The children are the same.
 They begin their day with more joy and peace when they have enough time to adjust and transition into the environment when arriving on time.
 Also, when they are attending for the full five-day week, the children feel they are even more active participants in the daily life of the community.
 The children even aid each other in finding their work for the day and gearing up for new lessons on exciting materials.

 Mario Montessori, Jr, in his book Education for Human Development, reminds us that, “Adults are the representatives of the outer world and the most important source of guidance for the child. … Man is not born with pre-established behavior patterns but with the ability to form them during youth.
 He does this through his personal experiences in his interaction with the environment.
 These experiences are internalized, and thus structure his inner world.”

 Our role is even more vital for the child, for we demonstrate the very behavior that we are hoping to see.
-We help the child to experience how courteous it is to be on time, participating fully in the classroom activities and how both impact the surrounding environment.
+We help the child to experience how courteous it is to be on time, participate fully in classroom activities and how both impact the surrounding environment.